Valium History and Statistics

 Like alcohol, barbiturates, chloral hydrate and virtually all other sedatives and hypnotics, diazepam increases the effect of the neurotransmitter gamma-aminobutyric acid (GABA) in the brain.
 By binding to GABA receptors in the central nervous system, Valium decreases, or inhibits, overall neural activity in the brain.

 - Helps prevent seizures and convulsions.

-However, when taken at high doses or in combination with alcohol or other sedative drugs, it can produce a euphoric high, leading some individuals to abuse it.
+However, when it is taken at high doses or in combination with alcohol or other sedative drugs, Valium can produce a euphoric high, leading some individuals to abuse it.
 Although initially most people in the medical community considered BZDs to have a low potential for dependence, many people experience withdrawal symptoms if they take these drugs for an extended period of time—even when taking them as prescribed by a physician.
-Because of this, doctors usually instruct patients to taper off Valium gradually, rather than to stop taking this drug suddenly.
+Because of this, doctors usually instruct patients to taper off of Valium gradually rather than stopping the use of this drug suddenly.

 Who’s Abusing Valium?

-The number of admissions to treatment centers for tranquilizer use increased approximately sevenfold in the decade from 2003 to 2012, and admissions for diazepam have increased by a similar amount.
-This suggests that whatever factors are increasing sedative abuse overall are affecting Valium abuse as well.
+The number of admissions to addiction treatment centers for tranquilizer use increased approximately sevenfold in the decade from 2003 to 2012, and admissions for diazepam use have increased by a similar amount.
+This suggests that whatever factors are increasing sedative abuse overall are affecting levels of Valium abuse as well.

-Abuse statistics for Valium are mixed, with both positive and negative indications about whether the rates of misuse of this drug are declining or not.
-Treatment admissions for Valium leveled off between 2012 and 2013, but remain high relative to previous years.
+Abuse statistics for Valium are mixed, giving both positive and negative indications about whether rates of misuse of this drug are declining or not.
+Treatment admissions for Valium use leveled off between 2012 and 2013 but remain high relative to previous years.